quinnpatj/learning-gitlab/labs/templated-project/README.md

 ### Create from template
 > 1. Enter project name as "my-spring-project"
 > 2. Adjust the project slug (if required) and add description (optional).
-> 3. Select project visibility as "public".
+> 3. Select project visibility as "internal".
 > 4. Click on "Create Project" button.

 ![](/imgs/new-project-template-3.png)